 Before starting treatment, talk with your child’s doctor about possible side effects.
 Ask:

 What can we do to prevent or relieve them?

 Be sure to tell your child’s health care team about any side effects that happen during treatment and afterward, too.
 Tell them even if you do not think the side effects are not serious.
-This discussion should include physical, emotional, and social effects of cancer.
+This discussion should include physical, emotional, social, and financial effects of cancer.

 Also, ask how much care your child may need at home and with daily tasks during and after treatment.
 This can help you make a caregiving plan.
 Create a caregiving plan with this 1-page fact sheet that includes an action plan to help make caregiving a team effort.
 This free fact sheet is available as a PDF, so it is easy to print out.

 Looking for More on How to Track Side Effects?